balenaltd/handbook/Time-off-policy.md

 Regardless the group that you fall in, it’s really important that whenever you want to take some days off, you first check with the team and make sure that someone has got your back.
 For example, if a team consists of 2 people, it won’t be a good idea for both of them to be away at the same time.
 Speak to your colleague and make sure that someone will always have you covered.
 Think about others, protect your colleagues, protect the company.

+Note that you’ll have to discuss with your team members and make sure that someone is covering you, prior to your time-off request.
+The Ops team will be asking you about it at the time you submit a time-off request.

 Finally, please make sure that you place a time-off request using Calamari, the leave management service we're using.
 Read this [short Calamari getting started guide](https://docs.google.com/a/resin.io/document/d/1tSKx8T78QFJMOzXrqIKcN7lwEPM41VbBG7B_ILEOkBQ/edit?usp=sharing) to find your way around it.